A Day At Sunseed

 - Optional activities such as yoga or meditation,

-8.30pm Free time – includes weekly activities such as live music session, film screening
+8.30pm Free time – Includes weekly activities such as live music session on Tuesday, film screening in the community dome, smoothie night on Friday, arts and crafts, reading, etc.

 If you are interested in coming to Sunseed.
 You may find more information at: